iskandarzulkarnaien/learningresources/contents/revisionControl/bestPracticesGit.md

 # Introduction
 [`git`](https://git-scm.com/) is a popular source code management tool and commonly used in many open-source projects, especially those on [GitHub](https://github.com).

-# Best Practices
+If you are new to `git`, are having trouble visualising the `git` workflow, or simply want some additional practice checkout [this](https://learngitbranching.js.org/) visual and interative tutorial.

+## What are Best Practices and Why Should You Follow Them?
 `git` can be an incredibly useful tool for collaboration or it can be a terrible headache.
-Best practices exist in order to create a common understanding between users so that the latter does not happen.
+Best practices are guidelines that exist in order to create a common understanding between users so that the latter does not happen.

-Best practices are guidelines that are mostly sensible, but are still guidelines.
-You can always choose to ignore them although best if you have a compelling reason to do so.
+Best practices are mostly sensible, but are still guidelines.
+You can always choose to ignore them although its best if you have a compelling reason to do so.

 ---